-If back, neck or leg pain is interfering with your life, it may be time to visit Emerson Hospital’s Spine Center.
+If back, neck or leg pain is interfering with your life, it may be time to visit the Emerson Spine Program.
 We offer comprehensive expertise in diagnosing and treating spine-related problems — the majority without

 The most common reason people come to us for evaluation is back pain, but spine-related problems can cause symptoms from head to toe, including:

 - Numbness, tingling and weakness in the extremities

 - Stiffness and decreased range of motion